New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 You can check this on the Financial Services Register by visiting the FCA’s website www.fca.org.uk/register.

 For customers aged 55 and over, Halifax offers an interest-only lifetime mortgage that may be suitable for those looking to access capital without uprooting.
-This competitively priced product has features aimed at helping customers enjoy peace of mind in their later years, such as no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods, and more.
+This competitively priced product features are designed to help customers enjoy peace of mind in their later years, including no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods, and more.

-Rates start from 2.89% APR up to 4.99%, and the Halifax Interest Only Lifetime Mortgage calculator takes into account factors such as current loans, house value, location and more when calculating how much you could borrow through this service.
+Rates start from 5.26% APR up to 5.33%, and the Halifax Interest-Only Lifetime Mortgage calculator takes into account factors such as current loans, house value, location and more when calculating how much you could borrow through this service.

-Mortgage Advisors at Natwest for help with monthly interest
+Mortgage Advisors at Natwest for help with the monthly interest

 At Natwest, we understand that choosing the right mortgage can be a complex and sometimes overwhelming process.
 That’s why our dedicated mortgage advisors are here to help you find the best mortgage for your situation.